News: Rotary Club of Louisville

 By: Jay Mallory

-NEW MEMBERS: Please mark your calendars for the upcoming sessions, all at NOON via Zoom.
+Please mark your calendars for the next sessions, all at NOON via Zoom.
 Completion of Rotary University is required for new members, so prioritize these sessions!

-Click HERE to register for the May 21 noon Zoom session.
+Click HERE to register for the May 21 Rotary Honors Scholars noon Zoom session.

-If you have any questions, reach out to me, jmallory@imagequest.com.
+If you have any questions, reach out to me, or Jay Mallory, Co-Chair of the Membership Development & Engagement Committee, jmallory@imagequest.com.

 March 19 Session 1 - What is Rotary?